-- The development contribution levies were incorrectly calculated/assessed in accordance with the development contributions policy, or - The Council has incorrectly applied its development contributions policy, or

-The information used to assess the application is incomplete or contained errors.
-The need to undertake such a review must be motivated by the applicant.
+- The development contribution levies were incorrectly calculated/assessed in accordance with the development contributions policy, or - The Council has incorrectly applied its development contributions policy, or - The information used to assess the application, or the way in which the Council has recorded or used it when requiring a development contribution, is incomplete or contained errors.

+Reconsideration will only be undertaken pursuant to a request by the applicant.
 All reconsideration requests must be made within 10 days of receiving notice from the Council of the level of development contributions required.

-- .
-Requests must provide the application reference number, be short and concise, but fully outline the reasons why reconsideration is being sought and provide sufficiently reliable data to enable a revised estimate of demand and associated development contribution charge to be made.
-Requests can be lodged with the Council in the following ways: - By email at: DCReductionCommittee@waidc.govt.nz with the subject line "request for reconsideration" and the application reference number
+Requests must provide the reference number of the relevant resource consent be short and concise, but fully outline the reasons why reconsideration is being sought and provide sufficiently reliable data to enable a revised estimate of demand and associated development contribution charge to be made.

+Requests can be lodged with the Council in the following ways:

-By writing to Council at the following address:
+- By email at: DCReviewCommittee@waidc.govt.nz With the subject line "request for reconsideration" and the reference number of the relevant resource consent. - By writing to Council at the following address:

-Attention: DC Reduction Committee Waikato District Council Private Bag 544 Ngaruawahia 3742
+Attention: DC Review Committee

+Waikato District Council

+Private Bag 544

+Ngaruawahia 3742